edu15076/edu15076/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm currently on the first year of high school integrated with a IT techinician corse.
-In this first year, I'm learning c, html, css, js, exel, and much more!
+I'm currently on the second year of high school integrated with a IT techinician corse.
+I'm learning C, C++, java, python, html, css, js, dJango, exel, and much more!
 You can see some of it in this Profile 🙃.

 #
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=edu15076&theme=merko)](https://github.com/edu15076/github-readme-stats)